sdatspun2/api-standards/patterns.md

 }
 ```

-The client can use the uploaded file's URI (received in the above response) for any subsequent operation that requires the already uploaded file.
+The client can use the uploaded file's URI (received in the above response) for any subsequent operation that requires the uploaded file as shown below.

 **Example Request**